 PLATE 5: As many of my regular customers know, I am a specialist in Plate 5 of the 1d Black (and related Red-brown printings).
 With the considerable help of another expert in the field, my good friend Winston Hollins, work to review our knowledge of the complexities of the many repairs to the plate has recently been completed, at least as far as currently available material permits.
-This work has now been incorporated into a major revision of the listings in the 16th Edition of the SG Specialised Catalogue (Part I, Queen Victoria), which incorporates many recent new discoveries, although as a result of some editorial errors, the full work will not be available until the next edition.
+This work has now been incorporated into a major revision of the listings in the 1st Edition of the SG Specialised Catalogue, Volume 1 Part I, Queen Victoria (2020), which incorporates many recent new discoveries.
 Research however continues...!

 Those who are interested in Postal History or Cancellations have their own discrete body of relevant literature.
 Some publications which may be found useful (in no particular order) are: